tylerbouknight/unPairasight/README.md

 - **Tag-Managed File Selection**: Encrypt or bypass files based on their tags.

 - **Auto-Encrypt**: Desktop users enjoy the luxury of auto-encryption upon app closure.
+While this is for Desktop only, I have a sneaky idea to maybe get it working on iOS with the help of [Obsidian Advanced URI Plugin](https://github.com/Vinzent03/obsidian-advanced-uri) and Shortcuts automations.

 ---